khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 If a component is not part of a variant container, numerically prefixing the breakpoint and size abbreviations correctly orders them in the asset library in a way that helps a user understand hierarchy (see [examples](#examples) below).

+Lastly, when you create a component variant in Figma it automatically adds a border radius and dashed purple border to the frame.
+Remove both the border radius and border.

 ### Examples

 #### Icons